FUNDAMENTALS OF GAS TURBINE ENGINES

 A surge from a turbine engine is the result of instability of the engine's operating cycle.
 As discussed earlier, the operating cycle of the turbine engine consists of intake, compression, combustion, and exhaust, which occur simultaneously in different places in the engine.
 The part of the cycle susceptible to instability is the compression phase.
 Compressor surge may be caused by engine deterioration, it may be the result of ingestion of birds or ice, or it may be the final sound from a “severe engine damage” type of failure.

-In a turbine engine, compression is accomplished aerodynamically as the air passes through the stages of the compressor, rather than by confinement, as is the case in piston engine.
+In a turbine engine, compression is accomplished aerodynamically as the air passes through the stages of the compressor, rather than by confinement, as is the case in a piston engine.
 The air flowing over the compressor airfoils can stall just as the air over the wing of an airplane can.
 When this airfoil stall occurs, the passage of air through the compressor becomes unstable and the compressor can no longer compress the incoming air.
 The high-pressure air behind the stall further back in the engine escapes forward through the compressor and out the inlet.

 This escape is sudden, rapid and often quite audible as a loud bang.
 Engine surge can be accompanied by visible flames forward out the inlet and rearward out the tailpipe.
 Instruments may show high EGT and EPR or rotor speed changes; but, in many stalls, the event is over so quickly that the instruments do not have time to respond.